RajDkJangam/cevoaustralia.github.io/content/case-study/iag-spot.md

 ## Benefits

-Through this investigation, the Insurance company realised there would be no cost saving for them in moving to spot.
-Instead they were able to evaluate the effectiveness over a short period of time and make a decision without affecting any of their environments or risking a spike in cost.
+As a result of this investigation, our client realised there would be no cost saving for them in moving to spot.
+They were able to evaluate the effectiveness over a short period of time, and make a decision without affecting any of their environments or risking a spike in cost.